jacobwilliams/json-fortran/README.md

 brew install --with-unicode-support json-fortran
 ```

-_Please note_, if you wish to support usage of json-fortran with
+_Please note_, if you wish to support usage of JSON-Fortran with
 multiple Fortran compilers, please follow the CMake installation
 instructions below, as the homebrew installation is only intended to
 support a single Fortran compiler.
 Cheers!